 Sony started the commercialization of this technology with the release of compact Transistor Radio–TR-55–in 1955.
 But this radio was extremely primitive–producing very low, cranky sound.

-As opposed to just making and using the transistor, Sony embarked on its refinement for improving the quality and reducing the cost out of knowledge discovery and invention of a flow of ideas.
+As opposed to just making and using the transistor, Sony embarked on its refinement for improving the quality and reducing the cost out of knowledge discovery and invention of a Flow of Ideas.
 The speed of the refinement exceeded the progress of its American and European counterparts.
-Hence, Sony succeeded in outperforming even dominant American and European players in Radio, TV, and Audio recorders.
+Hence, Sony succeeded in outperforming even dominant American and European players in Radio, TV, and audio recorders.
 Among others, the story of Walkman is known to us.
 In addition to technology edge, Sony also pursued the strategy of growing from below by serving non-consumption.

-Sony’s this technology refinement based progress was so much as that one of its R&D team members received Nobel Prize in 1974.
+Sony’s this technology refinement-based progress was so much as that one of its R&D team members received Nobel Prize in 1974.

 Sony Developed a Model and Repeated It